 Structurally, outpatient drug and alcohol rehab differs from residential rehab in a few key ways.
 For starters, it’s not required that you live on property for this level of treatment.
 Many of our clients fresh from inpatient rehab will move to what’s referred to as a sober living house.

 They will re-learn the skills of living on their own, without the crutch of drugs and alcohol like cooking, cleaning and working – all while under the supervision of counselors.
 Typically, sober living houses employ a curfew and random drug and alcohol testing, as well.
 Other recovering addicts, further along in their transition back to their day-to-day life, will live at home either with their family or on their own while attending outpatient drug and alcohol rehab.

 Benefits of Outpatient Drug and Alcohol Rehab

 Outpatient treatment programs offer recovering addicts a few key benefits.
 Firstly, in outpatient rehab, an individual has the freedom to continue their career.
 Since they are not living at their rehab facility full time, they have the ability to go to work and continue on in their respective jobs.

 Additionally, women with children have historically had a hard time justifying admitting themselves into residential rehab when they feel such an innate responsibility to their kids.
 Outpatient drug and alcohol rehab programs allow the mother or father to resume their head of household responsibilities, all while still getting the invaluable treatment and support they need.

-Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol and dual diagnosis treatment center for women in South Florida.
+Destination Hope is a Joint Commission accredited drug, alcohol and dual diagnosis treatment center for women in South Florida.
 Destination Hope is thrilled to announce evening outpatient drug and alcohol rehab programs for women who simply cannot attend the daytime programs due to professional or familial obligations.